cbcrg/tcoffee/docs/tcoffee_manual.rst

 Evaluating Alignments
 ---------------------
-You can use T-Coffee to measure the reliability of your Multiple Sequence alignment.
+You can use T-Coffee to measure the reliability of your Multiple Sequence Alignment.
 If you want to find out about that, read the FAQ or the documentation for the -output flag.

 ::